 But I would say, that’s the minimum you’re looking at, for a quality life in Bangkok.

 Can you live with less?
 Sure.

-Above 100,000++ that’s money for travels and savings.
+Above 100,000฿ per month, that’s money you can save for travels and investments.

 Oh, unless you get that sick penthouse overlooking the city, with a jacuzzi and naked…

 Then I guess you can. 😁